Jogchat/go-schemaless/index_tables.md

 ```

-# Below are application logic
+# Below are application logic schema

 ## users is a table storing all jogchat users